springinnovate/wwf-seaweed-public-sentiment/README.md

 ### Execution Environment

-The code in this repository requires several machine learning Python dependencies, including `pytorch`, the HuggingFace library components, `scikit-learn`, `ninja`, `flash-attention`, and others.
-Some of these dependencies involve complex compilation and configuration steps that can take hours of computation.
-To simplify the execution process, a precompiled Docker image is available at `therealspring/convei_abstract_classifier:latest`.
+The code in this repository requires the installation of `pytorch`, the HuggingFace library, and a variety of other machine learning Python dependencies.
+For simplicity, a Docker image is provided at `therealspring/convei_abstract_classifier:latest`.

-You can run any of the Python scripts in this repository within the interactive Docker environment using the following command:
+Any of the Python scripts referenced below can be run in the interactive Docker environment by using the following command:
+>>>>>>> a62760c (updating readme)

 `docker run --gpus all --ipc=host --ulimit memlock=-1 --ulimit stack=67108864 -it --rm -v .:/workspace therealspring/convei_abstract_classifier:latest`